angular/angular/aio/content/guide/built-in-directives.md

 Angular provides *value accessors* for all of the basic HTML form elements.
 For more information, see [Forms](guide/forms).

-To apply `[(ngModel)]` to a non-form native element or a third-party custom component, you have to write a value accessor.
+To apply `[(ngModel)]` to a non-form built-in element or a third-party custom component, you have to write a value accessor.
 For more information, see the API documentation on [DefaultValueAccessor](api/forms/DefaultValueAccessor).

 <div class="alert is-helpful">